FCPA and anti-bribery

 If you aren’t doing a thorough review of all suppliers prior to onboarding and all spend prior to disbursement, you may have regulatory violations lurking in your payments.

-You may have a best-in-class system for procuring products and services as well as approving invoices, p-cards, and expenses, but if you aren’t doing a thorough review of all suppliers prior to onboarding and all spend prior to disbursement, you may have regulatory violations lurking in your payments.
+You may have a best-in-class system for procuring products and services as well as approving invoices, P-Cards, and expenses, but if you aren’t doing a thorough review of all suppliers prior to onboarding and all spend prior to disbursement, you may have regulatory violations lurking in your payments.
 This is especially urgent for global organizations that do business abroad or have acquired or built foreign divisions.
-One of the most critical concerns for enterprises today is the regulatory landscape around anti-bribery and corruption.
+One of the critical concerns for enterprises today is the regulatory landscape around anti-bribery and corruption.

 Anti-bribery and corruption regulations

-is the cost of the average FCPA penalty, according to Stanford Law School
+Cost of the average FCPA penalty, according to Stanford Law School

 Key use cases

 Audit 100 percent of spend prior to payment

 Because AI is automated and works in real time, it can quickly perform regulatory checks on payables and expenses for FCPA and other violations, so you can pay your suppliers and employees on time.